 If it’s history and legend you want than this area has what you are looking for.
 There are many nearby archaeological sites dating back to the Iron Age that the history buffs in your crew will be fascinated by.
 It is said that here in Doolin and the Burren Region is where J.R.R.
 Tolkien got his inspiration for the famous ‘Lord of the Rings’ trilogy and so an annual Tolkien Festival takes place right next door in Lisdoonvarna.

-We are very lucky to be surrounded by so many great things to do near Doolin, Ireland.
+We are very lucky to be surrounded by so many great things to do and environmentally focused attractions near Doolin, Ireland.
 The surrounding villages include Liscannor, Lahinch, Lisdoonvarna, Kilfenora, and Ballyvaughan.
 We’ve picked out our top 5 things to get you started.

 The Aran Islands Ferry operates from Doolin Pier, Doolin, Co.
 Clare.
 The ferry service operates from March to late October, 7 days a week (including holidays).